 Talent inspects the heart for confirmation of normal coaptation.

 Shot of the patent foramen ovale being sutured close.
-Videographer: This is an optional shot, to be filmed only if necessary
+Not filmed Videographer: This is an optional shot, to be filmed only if necessary

 Place four pledgeted sutures around the distal section of the ascending aorta [1].
 Then insert the appropriate aortic cannula and fix it with a hose clamp [2].